trulysimple/.github/CONTRIBUTING.md

 - compile the code for distribution
 - lint, format and spell-check the code

-Moreover, if the repository has a `docs` folder or documentation package, and your changes need to be documented, make sure to update the documentation accordingly.
+If the repository has a `docs` folder or package, and your changes need to be documented, make sure to update the documentation accordingly.

 ## Submitting